jyaquinas/jyaquinas.github.io/_drafts/oracle-sql-access-paths.md

 For example, let's say we have an index on these two columns, (`gender`, `age`), but we only search using the `age` column.
 Since the index will have sorted the columns in gender first, and then by age, it will search through the `male` gender first, and then through the `female` gender, until all the customers of age `30` have been retrieved.

 ### Index Join Scan
+If the columns in the query are part of different indexes, an index join scan will be performed.
+It first performs an index scan (whichever the optimizer chooses) on each of the indexes and retrieves the rowids.
+Then using these rowids, it performs a hash join to form the rows.
+The rows will be read directly from these results and not from the table.

 ### Reference
 * https://docs.oracle.com/database/121/TGSQL/tgsql_optop.htm#GUID-CDC8B946-2375-4E5F-B50E-DE1E79EAE4CD